rweland/arcane-website/content/features/environments.md

 ## Overview

-Remote Environments let Arcane manage containers on other hosts through a stripped down version of Arcane it self.
+Remote Environments let Arcane manage containers on other hosts through a stripped down version of Arcane itself.
 You run the Agent on a remote machine (with access to its Docker daemon), pair it to your Arcane manager using a one-time Bootstrap Token, and both sides store an Agent Token for all future requests.

 ## Requirements